yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 EXAMINING THE CHOICES/CONFIGURATION:

-- Balance option: Choose from 'Balance', 'Current Balance', 'Cleared Balance', 'Balance asof Date'
+- Balance option: Choose from 'Balance', 'Current Balance', 'Cleared Balance'
     - These are the same as used by Moneydance:
         - Balance:             Includes all transactions - even future
         - Current Balance:     The same as Balance but excluding future transactions
         - Cleared Balance:     Includes all 'cleared' (i.e. reconciled) transactions - even future

+- Override Balance asof Date:  Allows you to override the balance asof cutoff date.
-        - Balance asof Date: Includes all transactions up to / including the supplied asof date (ignores cleared status) This does NOT apply to Income/Expense accounts / transactions - they use the I/E date range When selected, the asof date options are enabled / appear.
+        - Includes all transactions / balances up to / including the selected balance asof date This option does NOT apply to Income/Expense categories / transactions - they use the 'I/E date range' When selected, the balance asof date options are enabled.
 Here you select the auto asof end date, or specify a fixed custom asof date.
-The auto asof dates will auto-adjust every time the calculations are executed.
+The auto dates will auto-adjust every time the calculations are executed.

+        - NOTE: This option will attempt to obey the Balance option choice when building the parallel balances.
+However, the following points should be noted:
+                - Income / Expense categopries:
+                    - These account do not consider the balance asof date option - refer I/E Date Range section
+                - Security Accounts with 'Use Cost Basis' options:
+                    - With no balance as of date selected, then Balance & Current Balance will be asof today
+                    - With balance asof date seelcted, then Balance & Current Balance will be as of the asof selected.
+                    - Cleared Balance will always return zero.
+                - Include Reminders:
+                    - Only uncommitted Reminders will be selected.
+Then...
+                    - Future Reminder date(s) will be calculated up to the Reminder's asof date setting.
+Then...
+                    - The normal rules will apply when calculating Balance, Current Balance, Cleared Balance balances
+                    - NOTE: It would be unusual to find any reminders with a Cleared Status - so expect ZERO.
+                - All other (normal) account types:
+                    - The normal rules will apply when calculating Balance, Current Balance, Cleared Balance balances

         - WARNING: Using 'Balance asof Date' switches the widget to build and maintain a 'parallel table' of balances.
                    Calculated by sweeping through all transactions and calculating balances